swiftlang/swift-evolution/proposals/0237-contiguous-collection.md

 ## Introduction

-This proposal introduces two new methods, on `Sequence`, on `MutableCollection`.
+This proposal introduces two new methods, on `Sequence` and `MutableCollection`.
 These methods will allow generic code on to make use of the thos respective protocols to make use of `withUnsafe{Mutable}BufferPointerIfAvailable` idiom in provide fast paths in